jethroguce/messenger-api/README.md

 - A bot that’s your friend.
 In China there is a bot called Xiaoice, built by Microsoft, that over 20 million people talk to.

 # How Chatbots Work
-There are two types of chatbots, one functions based on a set of rules, and the other more advanced ver sion uses machine learning.
+There are two types of chatbots, one functions based on a set of rules, and the other more advanced version uses machine learning.

 __What does this mean?__